rust-lang/rust-forge/src/rustdoc/membership.md

 It also implies some obligations (in some cases, optional obligations):

+- Members are expected to respond to FCPs in maximum 4 weeks (28 days).
 - Members may take part in various other [maintainer activities] to help the team.
 - Members are held to a higher standard than ordinary folk when it comes to the [Code of Conduct][CoC].